veselov/gitlab-nginx-auth/README.md

 If the cookie is found, it will extract the OAuth access information from the cookie, and make a request to GitLab to get user access information (group list).
 If the group list was returned, it will evaluate the URI against the access control instructions and either issue a 204, or 403.
+Additionally, if configured so, the service will set a header field containing signed authentication information that can be accessed by the final resource destination.
 In all other cases (cookie not found, access control cannot be extracted, GitLab rejects the groups list request), the service will return 401.

 Once 401 is returned, NginX will redirect the user to <auth_context>/init_login, preserving